Unnecessary record parameter in method call

 }

-• The target method is defined in a different module (the developer cannot refactor external signatures)
+• Different module: when the target method is defined in a different module, the developer cannot refactor the external signature.